5.56 vs. 5.7: Can a Pistol Cartridge Compete With a Rifle?

-Judging by the popularity of the rounds in the US today, the 5.56 doesn't seem to have many worthy competitors.
-However, some believe the 5.7mm is a worthy opponent despite these cartridges being created for different purposes.
+Judging by its popularity in the U.S. today, the 5.56x45mm doesn't seem to have many competitors.
+However, some believe the 5.7x28mm is a worthy opponent despite these cartridges being created for different purposes.

-Though at first glance, one might think these rounds are similar with only minute differences, that would be an incorrect assumption.
+One might assume – incorrectly – that these rounds are similar with only minute differences.
 The 5.56x45 was designed as a rifle cartridge, whereas the 5.7x28 was designed as a pistol cartridge.

 Cartridge Specs

-The shorter case length translates into less capacity.
-The case capacity for the 5.7 is 13.9gr, while the 5.56 case capacity is 28.5gr.
+Shorter case length translates to less case capacity.
+The case capacity for the 5.7 is 13.9 grains H2O, whereas 5.56 case capacity is 28.5 grains H2O.

-If you're looking for a more powerful round, the 5.56 is easily the more powerful ammo.
-However, if you're looking for a compact round the 5.7 is the way to go.
+If you're looking for the more powerful round, the 5.56 is it.
+However, if you're looking for a compact round, the 5.7 is the way to go.

 Recoil

 I took my wife and mother-in-law shooting for the first time several years ago.
-Neither had much experience with firearms, especially 5.56 rounds.
+Neither had much experience with firearms – especially 5.56 rounds.
 Both were surprised by how little my AR recoiled.
-Despite what politicians might want you to believe, 5.56 and .223 caliber guns don't kick much at all.
+Despite what many politicians want you to believe, 5.56 and .223 caliber guns don't kick much at all.

-The 5.56 NATO has 5 ft-lbs of felt recoil when using a 7lb gun.
-That's minuscule compared to a 30-06, which has 25 ft-lbs!
-That's one reason why hunters are switching the 5.56 if they can.
+The 5.56 NATO has 5 ft-lbs of recoil when firing a 7 lb gun.
+That's minuscule compared to a 30-06, which can easily have 25 ft-lbs.

-The felt recoil of the 5.7 in a 1.6lb handgun is 1.7 ft-lbs.
+The recoil of the 5.7 in a 1.6 lb handgun is 1.7 ft-lbs.
 If we fire the same round from an AR platform firearm, the recoil will barely be noticeable.
-Even though it's a larger round than a .22lr, the recoil is very comparable.
+Even though it's a larger round than a .22 LR, the 5.7's recoil is very comparable.

-While the 5.56 has little recoil, the 5.7 has much less recoil.
+While the 5.56 has little recoil, the 5.7 has much less.
 So if you're making your judgment solely based on recoil, the 5.7 is the round for you.

 Trajectory

-The trajectory is the flight path the bullet takes to the target.
-It's measured in bullet drop.
+Trajectory is the flight path the bullet takes to the target.
+It's measured in inches of drop.
 The flatter the trajectory, the better because it requires fewer adjustments when shooting targets at different distances.

-The 5.56 NATO round was designed for long-range and short-range shooting.
-The U.S. military uses lightweight, high-velocity 55gr and 62gr bullets to achieve a flat shooting round.
-The 5.56 NATO 62-grain bullet drops roughly 23" at 400 yards.
-This might seem like a lot, but common rounds like the 7.62x39 have nearly double the bullet drop at that distance.
+The 5.56 NATO was designed for long-range and short-range shooting.
+The U.S. military uses lightweight, high-velocity 55 and 62 grain bullets in this flat-shooting round.
+The 5.56 NATO 62 grain bullet drops roughly 23" at 400 yards (assuming a 200-yard zero).
+This might seem like a lot, but other rounds like the 7.62x39 exhibit nearly double the bullet drop at that distance.

-The 5.56 Nato has a much better trajectory for extended range shooting than the 5.7.
-However, out to 150 yards, they have a similar path.
+The 5.56 NATO has a much better trajectory for extended range shooting than the 5.7.
+However, out to 150 yards, they share a similar trajectory.

 Accuracy

-The accuracy of a round will be determined by several factors, including the gun, barrel length, shooter's skill level, and bullet type.
+The accuracy of a round is determined by several factors, including the gun, barrel length, shooter's skill level, and bullet type.
 Rifles are generally more accurate than pistols, so for this comparison, we will only be speaking of accuracy when both rounds are fired from a rifle.

-When firing from the AR platform, these calibers offer similar accuracy to about 150 yards.
-Any further than that, the 5.56 rounds outperform the 5.7 rounds.
-The 5.7 doesn't have enough power to maintain its accuracy at further distances.
+When firing from the AR platform, these cartridges offer similar accuracy out to around 150 yards.
+Any farther than that, and the 5.56 rounds start to outperform the 5.7 rounds.
+The 5.7 simply doesn't have enough power to maintain its accuracy at farther distances.

 The 5.56 easily wins the accuracy category at longer ranges.
-If you plan to use your firearm closer than 150 yards, the 5.7 is still a viable option because both calibers are so similar.
+If you plan to fire on targets closer than 150 yards, then 5.7 is a viable option.

 Ballistic Coefficient

-The ballistic coefficient (BC) is a measurement of how well the bullet resists wind and air resistance.
-In English, it's how aerodynamic the bullet is.
-The higher the BC, the better because it resists wind drift better.
+Ballistic coefficient (BC) is a measurement of how well the bullet resists wind and frontal air resistance.
+In other words, it reflects how aerodynamic a bullet is.
+The higher a bullet's BC, the more efficiently it conserves its monentum.

 Stopping Power